National Week of Action

 Our own commitment for the #DayofAction at AisB

-If you’re a (non-partisan) organization or individual planning to host something different during Democracy Week or on the Day of Action don’t forget to use #TableTopics and tag us so we can share your initiative with our nation-wide community.
+Hundreds of youth across Canada gathered around dinner tables during Democracy Week or on the Day of Action and used #TableTopics to tag us so we could share their initiative with our nation-wide community.
 Here is our TableTopics menu!